GraceMarySmyth/programming-for-data-analytics/README.md

 An attempt was made with a machine learning perspective but was ultimately unsuccessful.
 Further study is required.

 A suggestion is made for a further project/analysis.

+References for this project are contained within the notbook.